World's oldest perfume manufacturer

 Johann Maria Farina company label from 1868

-One of the oldest German companies celebrates its anniversary: For 310 years the company "Johann Maria Farina gegenüber dem Jülichs-Platz GmbH" has been in existence in Cologne.
-And for almost as long the world's oldest perfume factory still in existence has been fighting against counterfeiters, imitators and product pirates.
+One of the oldest German companies is "Johann Maria Farina gegenüber dem Jülichs-Platz GmbH" in Cologne.
+Existing for more than three centuries, it is assumed to be the world's oldest perfume factory still in existence.
+And for almost as long the company has been fighting against counterfeiters, imitators and product pirates.

 On 13 July 1709, Giovanni Battista Farina founded the company "G. B. Farina" in his adopted home of Cologne.
 His family originally came from Santa Maria Maggiore in Piemont, Italy.
 The new company mainly sold fashion items until Johann Maria, Giovanni's younger brother, joined the company in 1714.

 Johann Maria Farina (1685-1766) developed a fragrance water, an "Aqua mirabilis" or "miracle water", as they called it (at the time, perfumes were also said to have a medicinal effect, which manufacturers seldom denied).
 The fresh fragrance of Johann Maria Farina differed greatly from the heavy, extremely expensive perfumes that were common among the nobility of the time.
 It was not based on musk essences but on notes of bergamot, lemon and orange.
 "My fragrance is like an Italian spring morning after the rain," Johann Maria is said to have described his creation.